EntrixAU/VibeCodingPlaybook/whats-vibe-coding.md

 permalink: /whats-vibe-coding/
 ---

+_A methodology that blends AI assistance with human judgment and governance._

 Vibe Coding represents a **methodology** that blends AI-driven suggestions with **human creativity** and expertise.
 It goes far beyond simple autocomplete functionality, establishing a structured collaboration between developers and AI systems.

 ## 🤔 Why This Matters?